 There has been a recent rise of political Islam… Since gaining power they have gradually been moving Turkey away from the west and towards the east, partly because of the Party’s Islamic roots and partly because of the EU’s rejection of Turkey.
 If this continues, Turkey will pursue its destiny more towards Eurasia and the Islamic Middle East.
 If [Turkey] moves away from the West [it] will come under Russian influence, who covets Turkey as it is strategic, giving Russia control of the vital ports on the Mediterranean and the ability to outflank much of Europe.’

 Turkey is becoming more like Iran and is increasingly adrift from any real connection with Europe.
 The Bible supports this role for Elam and its eventual alliance with the nations of Iran and Pakistan in particular.
-We will look at the Old Elamite period from 2700 to 1500 BCE, when we study a prominent Biblical Elamite king, Chedorlaomer.
+We will look at the Old Elamite period from 2700 to 1500 BCE, when we study a prominent Biblical Elamite king, Chedorlaomer in the next chapter.

 The Middle Elamite period began with the rise of the Anshanite dynasties circa 1500 BCE.
 Their rule was characterised by an ‘Elamisation’ of language and culture in Susa, and their kings took the title ‘king of Anshan and Susa.’
 Anshan was located in the mountainous north of Elam’s territory and Susa in the lowland south.
 The relationship between the two akin to the one today between Ankara the capital and Istanbul.
-The city of Susa, is one of the oldest in the world – again, similar to Constantinople – dating back in records to at least 4200 BCE.
-Since its founding, Susa was known as a central power location for Elam and then later, for Persian dynasties.
-Susa’s power peaked during the Middle Elamite period 0f 1500 to 1100 BCE as the region’s capital.
+The city of Susa, is one of the oldest in the world – a a past forerunner to the future Constantinople – dating back in records to at least 4200 BCE.
+Since its founding, Susa was known as a central power location for Elam and then later, for the Persian dynasties.
+Susa’s power peaked during the Middle Elamite period between 1500 to 1100 BCE while the region’s capital.

 After the fall of Persia, Elam migrated north again and now we will find them some seven hundred years later in that melting pot region of Central Asia.
 Madai migrated to the region known as Mongolia, east of central Asia.
-We would expect to find both Elam as Persia and Madai as Media in Asia and then track them both to their present locations of Turkey, Turkmenistan, Kazakhstan, Uzbekistan and Kyrgyzstan.
+We would expect to find both Elam as Persia and Madai as Media in Asia and then track them both to their present locations of Turkey, Kazakhstan, Uzbekistan, Kyrgyzstan and Turkmenistan.

-We will now investigate the theory, that the Persians of Elam are included in the Hunnic peoples of Asia and therefore were the principal body of people known as Huns; who in turn ultimately, settled in Asia Minor as the mighty Ottoman Empire, the precursor to the modern nation of Turkey.
+We will now investigate the proposition, that the Persians of Elam are included in the Hunnic peoples of Asia and were therefore the principal body of people known as the Huns; who in turn ultimately, settled in Asia Minor evolving into the mighty Ottoman Empire, the precursor to the modern nation of Turkey.
 As with many discussions on peoples of the past and their link with modern nations, there is much debate and polarisation of viewpoint on the Hunnic-Turkic association.
 Ultimately, there is an accurate explanation and this is what we are endeavouring to discover with each and every identity.